urbit/docs/tutorials/arvo/cli-tutorial.md

 template = "doc.html"
 +++

-## Command line interface apps
+# Command line interface apps

+## Introduction

-In this tutorial we will go in-depth into how to build command line interface (CLI) applications in Urbit, in the course of which we will encounter a number of libraries and applications used to facilitate this.
+In this tutorial we will go in-depth on how to build command line interface (CLI) applications in Urbit, in the course of which we will encounter a number of libraries and applications used to facilitate this.
 Even if you have no interest in writing CLI applications, this tutorial should be useful exposure to